tum-ens/urbs/doc/api.rst

   :return dict data: urbs input dict

   The spreadsheet must contain 6 sheets labelled 'Commodity', 'Process', 'Transmission', 'Storage', 'SupIm', and 'Demand'.
+It can contain a 7th sheet called 'Hacks'.
+If present

-  Refer to `data-example.xlsx` for exemplary documentation of the table contents.
+  Refer to the `mimo-example.xlsx` file for exemplary documentation of the table contents and definitions of all attributes by selecting the column titles.

 .. function:: create_model(data, timesteps)